Zi-angZhang/pytorch-load-faster/README.md

 > The reason causing is the slow reading of discountiuous small chunks.

-Months ago I was still using __HDF5__ format as data medians, Though elegant and efficient, h5 file are vulnerable with parallel reading which happens in `torch.utils.DataLoader`.  _Tensorflow_ has its own `TFRecord` and _MXNET_  do have its `recordIO`, suggested by <https://github.com/Lyken17/Efficient-PyTorch>, I decided to try __lmdb__ instead.
+Months ago I was still using __HDF5__ format as data medians, Though elegant and efficient, h5 file are vulnerable with parallel reading which happens in `torch.utils.DataLoader`.  _Tensorflow_ has its own `TFRecord` and _MXNET_  do have its `recordIO`, suggested by <https://github.com/Lyken17/Efficient-PyTorch>, I decided to try __lmdb__ (lightweight Memory-mapped Data Base) instead.

 I also found these short comparison between __hdf5__ and __lmdb__ in <http://deepdish.io/2015/04/28/creating-lmdb-in-python/>: